 Sessions are typically 60 minutes long and cost $125 per session.

 Acceptable forms of payment are cash, check, credit card or Health Savings Accounts (HSA).

 I offer a limited number of sliding scale slots for those who are not able to afford my services.
 Please inquire to see if openings are available.

 We can meet in my office, or video therapy is available using a HIPPA complaint program for those who are not in the Portland area.
-However, you must be a resident of either Oregon or Washington as those are the states where I am licensed.
+However, you must be a resident of either Oregon, Washington, or Colorado as those are the states where I am licensed.

 Please note: Many people ask about insurance coverage.
 I have made a conscious choice not to get involved with insurance because I believe that the therapeutic relationship is between you and me.
 When using insurance, they can ask for your charts which means that your charts are no longer confidential.
 I believe that your privacy and safety comes first, so sharing your charts doesn’t work with the philosophy of my business.